JuliaLang/julia/README.md

 ```

 As you can see, the code is quite clear, and should feel familiar to anyone who has programmed in other mathematical languages.
-Although C++ beats Julia in the random matrix statistics benchmark by a factor of four, consider how much simpler this code is than the [C++ implementation](https://github.com/JuliaLang/julia/blob/master/test/perf.cxx#L138).
+Although C++ beats Julia in the random matrix statistics benchmark by a factor of three, consider how much simpler this code is than the [C++ implementation](https://github.com/JuliaLang/julia/blob/master/test/perf.cxx#L138).
 There are more compiler optimizations planned that we hope will close this performance gap in the future.
 By design, Julia allows you to range from low-level loop and vector code, up to a high-level programming style, sacrificing some performance, but gaining the ability to express complex algorithms easily.
 This continuous spectrum of programming levels is a hallmark of the Julia approach to programming and is very much an intentional feature of the language.